What will the police think if I hire an attorney?

 Prosecutors Determine Charges Based on Evidence, Not Looks

 A prosecutor will not file charges unless there is evidence.
 Evidence can be tainted, misinterpreted, or inaccurate, but some evidence is required before a charge will go to court.
-One thing that cannot and will not determine if there are criminal charges is how a person “looks.”
-For a person under investigation, the hope is that the police and prosecution will not file criminal charges in court.
-Any concern regarding how they see that person is not important in the grand scheme of things.
-A criminal defense attorney, with a track record of helping clients avoid charges, will know how to take any available measures to stop criminal charges.
+One thing that cannot and will not determine if there are criminal charges is how a person “looks” or if they “look bad.”
+The hope is that the police and prosecution will not file criminal charges in court for a person under investigation.
+Any concern regarding how they feel about that person is not consequential in the grand scheme.
+A criminal defense attorney with a track record of helping clients avoid charges will know how to take all measures to stop criminal charges.
 Put simply, how a person “looks” is not evidence.

 Suspects who fail to hire counsel will invariably and inadvertently assist the government in obtaining evidence that results in charges.
-Law enforcement can misinterpret a statement, gesture, or look of the eyes as incriminating evidence.
-Think about it, when an officer is trying and hoping to hear or see something to build a case, it is easy to misconstrue a remark or someone’s body language.
-For example, if a person is nervous talking to the police and is trembling, sweating, or avoiding eye contact, these human and innocent responses can be viewed as consciousness of guilt.
-Perceived consciousness of guilt is evidence and can, along with other alleged evidence, result in felony or misdemeanor charges.
+Law enforcement can misinterpret a statement, gesture, or glance of the eyes as incriminating evidence.
+When an officer is trying and hoping to hear or see something to build a case, they can easily misconstrue a remark or someone’s body language.
+For example, if someone is nervous talking to the police and is trembling, sweating, or avoiding eye contact, these human and innocent responses can be viewed as a consciousness of guilt.
+Perceived consciousness of guilt is demonstrated by circumstantial evidence and can result in felony or misdemeanor charges.
 Hiring an attorney demonstrates that you mean business and will stand up to false accusations or illegally obtained information.
 If you wonder if you will look bad if you hire a criminal defense lawyer, you must understand that it will actually make you look wise, intelligent, and responsible.

-The Fifth Amendment to the United States Constitution exists for a very important reason.
-No one should be forced to be a witness against himself, and a person’s silence is not evidence.
-Innocent people are charged with crimes all the time, and this is an indisputable fact.
+The Fifth Amendment to the United States Constitution exists for a fundamental reason.
+No one should be compelled to be a witness against themselves, and a person’s silence is not evidence.
+It is indisputable that Innocent people are charged with crimes all the time.
 Police are searching for evidence, not the truth.
 They are on a mission to solve a crime and file charges, not achieve justice.
 As previously stated, the police can see the slightest innocent nervous reaction or imperfect response to a question as incriminating.
-Literally, 100% of police and prosecutors would tell their family members, who were under investigation, to invoke their right to remain silent and not speak to the police.
+100% of police and prosecutors would tell their family members under investigation to invoke their right to remain silent and not speak to the police.
 A police officer would admit the worst thing that could happen to their investigation is if a suspect hires a criminal defense lawyer.

 An attorney who is adept at pre-charge representation can help a client in a multitude of ways.
 In addition to shielding the client from over-zealous investigators, the attorney can: